 So, think about the layout and signage which helps you find products in the supermarket, for example.

 Think about the ambience and way your favourite restaurant is decorated.

 Or, consider why you feel the need to have a copy of the insurance policy or travel documents when you know the details are already set up in their system.

 These are all physical evidence of the service.
 But they’re not technically the actual “product” itself.

 Some people argue you should stretch the meaning of the word product to include these experiences of the service.
-But we believe, the extra 3Ps bring extra clarity to services.
-They’re not mandatory, but in most cases, they help.
+But we believe, the extra 3Ps make what you mean by “services” clearer.

-While we do like the 4Ps, it’s not a “one size fits all” marketing model.
-Sometimes, you need to tweak or adapt that model to suit the context.
-And nowhere, is that more true than the world of services, and in particular digital services.
+W like the 4Ps, but it’s not a “one size fits all” model.
+Sometimes, you have to adapt it to suit the context.
+And nowhere, is that more true than services, and in particular digital services.

-So, let’s now move on to look at the impact “digital” has had on services in the last 20 to 30 years.
+Let’s now look at the impact “digital” has had on services in the last 20-30 years.

-There’s a lot of mixed opinions on what digital means for marketing.
-But for us, the simplest way to think about it, is that “digital” is a macro trend.
+There’s mixed opinions on what digital means for marketing.
+For us, the simplest way to think of “digital” is as a macro trend.